The Best Eyelash Extension Glue for Sensitive Eyes

-Mixing the right amount of cyanoacrylates in one glue bottle to make a "perfectly balanced" adhesive that achieves low fume, fast drying speed, and long retention is the ultimate goal of lash extension glue producers!
+Mixing the right amount of cyanoacrylates in one glue bottle to make a "perfectly balanced" adhesive that achieves low fume, fast drying speed, and long retention is the ultimate goal of any lash extension glue producers.

 Latex (natural rubber) is known to cause allergic reactions to some people so it is not advisable to use a glue contains latex.
 Instead, choose a glue contains elastomer (synthetic rubber), like Q-1 Glue which is a lab-made rubber, causes no latex allergy but creates excellent viscosity, elasticity, and retention.

 Unlike many brands advertise, a completely “formaldehyde-free lash extension glue” does not exist.
 Also, ultra-low amounts of formaldehyde naturally occur as the adhesive degrades over time.

 The formaldehyde level in BL sensitive adhesives has not been measurable as it is below the lowest detectable level of lab tests that measure formaldehyde.

 Checklist #2.
 Shelf life